layilin/SP23-33852/_texts/sc-page044.md

 [^f44n1]: In Book IV, line 430, Grainger admits that planters did not always provide enslaved laborers with sufficient food for survival.

-[^f44n2]: glander-pest.
-Grainger is referring to the glanders, a contagious disease in horses.
+[^f44n2]: Grainger is referring to the glanders, a contagious disease in horses.

 [^f44n3]: Aulus Cornelius Celsus (14-37 CE), Roman medical writer and author of the encyclopedia entitled *Arte*, of which eight books, *De medicina*, deal with various medical topics from Greek medicine to first-century medical theory.
 Celsus is used here to refer more generally to a doctor.